CascadeNER/CascadeNER/README.md

 * Last, run `infer.py` and your will receive the results.

 * Eval: If you want to evaluate our framework, please use `evaluate.py`.
 You can use the dataset in GEIC format other the results to evaluate.

-## 😭Some Bad News
-Due to certain legal and regulatory restrictions in certain countries, we are unable to disclose AnythingNER until we have completed our ethical and legal review.
-When we checked the Chinese version of AnythingNER, we found that some of the data violated Chinese laws.
-Due to questions raised by our funders about this issue and whether the same issue would exist in other languages, we have had to delay the launch of AnythingNER and conduct a full review and possible partial changes to avoid possible legal issues.
-We expect to disclose AnythingNER by 10.5.
-Sorry for this!

 ## ❤️ Acknowledgement
 * We thank QwenLM for opening source their [Qwen](https://github.com/QwenLM/Qwen) model for us